 - 1. After due notice and deliberation, and taking into consideration the statements received by the City Council at a hearing held on October 17, 2011, the City Council adopted a Resolution creating a Commercial Rehabilitation District (the "District") pursuant to Act 210 of the Public Acts of 2005, as amended (the "Act 210"), for the property described on the Legal Description attached and made a part of this Agreement (the "Property"), located at 46100 Grand River Avenue, Novi, Michigan. - 2.
 The Company submitted an application ("Application") for issuance of a Commercial Rehabilitation Certificate ("Certificate") for the Property, as provided for in Act 210.
 The Application was formally received by the City on October 18, 2011.
 The Application is incorporated as part of this Agreement by reference. - 3.
-The Company represented in its application that it will construct a hotel on the Property (the "Real Property Investment") and that (1) the Property is Commercial Property as defined in Act 210 and (2) the hotel will be a Qualifying Facility as defined in Act 210. - 4.
+The Company represented in its application that it will construct a hotel with additional meeting space as defined under Act 210 on the Property (the "Real PropertyBuilding Investment") and that (1) the Property is Commercial Property as defined in Act 210 and (2) the hotel and meeting space facility will be a Qualifying Facility as defined in Act 210. - 4.
 The City and the Company desire to enter into this Agreement for the purpose of setting forth the terms and conditions under which a Commercial Rehabilitation Exemption Certificate (Certificate) shall be approved and issued by the State Tax Commission for the Property proposed to be exempt from ad valorem real property taxes.